physimals/verbena/doc/theory.rst

 voxel.
 However, since in DSC it is the T2* effect of the concentration that is measured, the summation might be better done with the signals once their effect on T2* has been accounted for.
-VERBENA offers the option to do either, there is currently no clear evidence as to which is most physically accurate and it is likely that both are an incomplete representation of the reality, see Chappell et al.
+VERBENA offers the option to do either, there is currently no clear evidence as to which is most physically accurate and it is likely that both are an incomplete representation of the reality, see Chappell et al [3]_.

 The CPI model
 -------------